galojix/bank-transaction-tracker/README.md

-# PFT
+# Personal Finance Tracker (PFT)
-Personal Finance Tracker
+A web based application for tracking personal finances.
+It is being developed using Python 3 and the Flask web framework.